ms-vincent/IoT-Edge-Redhat-8-Installation-Steps/README.md

-# Instructions for Install Azure IoT Edge on Redhat 8
+# Instructions for Installation of Azure IoT Edge on Redhat 8.x

 These are unofficial instructions that outline the steps to get Azure IoT Edge installed and running on Redhat 8.x.